 2. Festival Of Lights At Stone Hedge Golf Course

-The Festival of Lights at Stone Hedge Golf Course is open every evening till January 1, except they are closed on Christmas Eve.
+The Festival of Lights at Stone Hedge Golf Course is open every evening (besides Christmas Eve) until December 31.

 3. Longwood Gardens